connectrpc/connectrpc.com/docs/governance/rfc/004-dart-implementation.md

 - [`HttpClient`][dart-io-client] from `dart:io`.
 This is part of the std library and runs on native platforms.
   This only supports HTTP/1.
 - [`package:http2`][pub-http2].
 This is a HTTP/2 implementation maintained by the Dart team.
-This can be used to support gRPC.
+This can be used to support bidirectional streaming and gRPC.
 Connection management has to be implemented on top of this.
 - [`dart:js_interop`][dart-js-interop]: This is part of the std library and can be used to create bindings for web APIs.
 We can use the `fetch` APIs to support Connect and gRPC-Web.